Audi S4: B5 (Typ 8D, 1997–2002)

-The second generation S4 (Type 8D), also known as the Audi S4 quattro debuted in 1997, with factory production commencing October 1997, as part of the facelifted B5 platform Audi A4 line-up, although it wasn't available in North America until late 1999.
+The second generation S4 (Type 8D), also known as the Audi S4 quattro debuted in 1997, with factory production commencing October 1997, as part of the facelifted B5 platform Audi A4 line-up, although it was not available in North America until late 1999.

 In addition to the saloon (sedan), an estate version (wagon)–the Audi S4 Avant–was introduced into the lineup from 1998.
 Production of the B5 S4 ceased in September 2001, although it was still sold together with the next B6 platform generation through 2002 in North America.
-Examples produced July 2001 to end of production are 2002 Model Year cars, the 10th digit of the VIN being the number "2".
+Examples produced June 2001 to end of production are 2002 Model Year cars, the 10th digit of the VIN being the number "2".

-Several years after it was sold new, the B5 S4 remains a potent enthusiast car, and as featured in the December 2007 issue of Sport Compact Car magazine, a heavily modified, Torque Factory tuned S4 won a comparison test against several other extreme performance cars.

 B5 powertrain

 The powertrain details of the B5 S4 feature a 2.7-litre twin-turbo ('biturbo') 90° third-generation V6 engine (parts code prefix: 078, identification codes: AGB, AZB, APB).
 Details of the powerplant include a cast iron cylinder block with two lightweight aluminium alloy cylinder heads.
 The valvetrain includes 30 valves (five valves per cylinder), twin hybrid-driven (timing belt and roller chain) double overhead camshafts and variable valve timing for the inlet valves.
 The intake air is pressurized by two parallel water-cooled BorgWarner K03-series turbochargers; the charged air is cooled by two side-mounted air-to-air intercoolers (SMICs).
 It displaces 2671 cc, and is rated to produce a motive power output of 195 kW at 5,800 rpm, and generates 400 Nm of torque at 1,850 rpm.
 Engine management was by way of a Bosch Motronic ME 7.1 (7.0 in North America) electronic engine control unit (ECU), and helped it meet the European EU-3D emissions standard.
 In all US-market cars, the engine was detuned to meet US emissions regulations; output was reduced to 184 kW and 350 Nm (identification code: APB).

 As in the previous S4, a six-speed C90 manual transmission (parts code prefix: 01E, identification code: DSY, gear ratios: 1st: 3.500, 2nd: 1.889, 3rd: 1.231, 4th: 0.967, 5th: 0.806, 6th: 0.684) was standard equipment, as was the Torsen T-2 quattro permanent all-wheel drive system.
 Final drive (parts code prefix: 01H, identification code: DQA) ratio is 4.111.
 A five-speed ZF 5HP19 tiptronic automatic transmission (parts code prefix: 01V) became available for the first time as an option.